ChaoqiLiang/scDNAm-GPT/README.md

     A Foundation Model for Capturing Long-Range CpG Dependencies in Single-Cell Whole-Genome Bisulfite Sequencing
   </p>
   <p style="max-width: 720px; margin: 0 auto; font-size: 0.95rem; color: #333;">
-    We have organized a comprehensive benchmark and updated all the main figures 1, 2, 3, 4, and 5 in this revision.
+    This is the version we updated internally in the previous quarter.
+This version is more complete, as evidenced by polished writing and beautified images.
     The title of the manuscript has been changed, and the model name has been updated from <strong>scWGBS-GPT</strong> to <strong>scDNAm-GPT</strong>.
   </p>
   <p>
-    📄 <a href="https://www.biorxiv.org/content/10.1101/2025.02.19.638959v2" target="_blank">
+    📄 <a href="https://www.biorxiv.org/content/10.1101/2025.02.19.638959v3" target="_blank">
       Read our paper on bioRxiv
     </a>
   </p>